bullet-train-co/magic_test/README.md

 Magic Test allows you to write Rails system tests interactively through a combination of trial-and-error in a debugger session and also just simple clicking around in the application being tested, all without the slowness of constantly restarting the testing environment.

 > Magic Test is still in early development, and that includes the documentation.
 Any questions you have that aren't already address in the documentation should be [opened as issues](https://github.com/bullet-train-co/magic_test/issues/new) so they can be appropriately addressed in the documentation.

+Magic Test was created by [Andrew Culver](http://twitter.com/andrewculver) and [Adam Pallozzi](https://twitter.com/adampallozzi).

-## Created By
+## Sponsored By

 <a href="https://bullettrain.co" target="_blank">
   <img src="https://github.com/CanCanCommunity/cancancan/raw/develop/logo/bullet_train.png" alt="Bullet Train" width="400"/>